peteroupc/peteroupc.github.io/randomfunc.md

 1. Generate the random content (such as a random number) by any method and with any distribution and range.
 2. If the content doesn't meet predetermined criteria, go to step 1.

-Example criteria include checking any one or more of&mdash;
+Example criteria include checking&mdash;
 - whether a random number is prime,
 - whether a random number is divisible or not by certain numbers,
 - whether a random number is not among recently chosen random numbers,
 - whether a random number was not already chosen (with the aid of a hash table, red-black tree, or similar structure),
 - whether a random point is sufficiently distant from previous random points (with the aid of a KD-tree or similar structure),
-- whether a random string matches a regular expression, and
+- whether a random string matches a regular expression,
-- whether a random number is not included in a "blacklist" of numbers.
+- whether a random number is not included in a "blacklist" of numbers, or
+- two or more of the foregoing criteria.

 (KD-trees, hash tables, red-black trees, prime-number testing algorithms, and regular expressions are outside the scope of this document.)